wa1ker38552/FakeCord-v2/README.md

 4. Run the program, should running at https://0.0.0.0:8080

 **Whats New ⭐**
+- Config files to load proxy images and change image resolutions
 - Visual improvments
 - Support for message events, no more reloading to show new messages!
 - More versatile backend to handle exceptions and events